RenderKit/ospray-studio/README.md

 resources.

-The main control structure is a scene graph which allows users to create an abstract scene in a generic tree hierarchy.
+The main control structure is a scene graph which allows users to create an abstract scene in a `directed acyclical graph` manner.
 Scenes can either be imported or created using scene graph nodes and structure support.
 The scenes can then be rendered either with a `pathtracer` or a `scivis` renderer.